 Unilever satisfies regulations to minimize barriers to its consumer goods business.
 This section of the PESTEL analysis determines the impact of legal systems on firms’ remote or macro-environment.
 Unilever ensures compliance based on the following legal factors:

-Unilever has an opportunity to enhance its corporate image by matching the organization’s corporate social responsibility strategy with environmental regulations.
+Unilever has an opportunity to enhance its corporate image by matching the organization’s corporate social responsibility strategy to environmental regulations, which present opportunities in this PESTEL analysis.
 In addition, strengthening international patent laws can facilitate the company’s growth.
 For example, new patent laws in developing countries help reduce patent-related issues Unilever experiences in its remote or macro-environment.
 Furthermore, stronger consumer rights laws create an opportunity for the company to improve its customer-service quality, along with product quality standards.
 These efforts can increase the attractiveness of Unilever’s brands in the consumer goods market.
 The external factors in this section of the PESTLE analysis of Unilever indicate the benefits of improvements in legal systems.

 This PESTLE analysis reflects opportunities and threats that Unilever must prioritize in its strategies for growth and global expansion in the consumer goods market.
 A recommendation is that the company’s strategies include the external factor of rising health consciousness among consumers.
 Unilever can take this factor as an opportunity to improve its food products.
 Based on this PESTEL analysis, it is also recommended that the company improve its sustainability programs to address opportunities regarding business sustainability.
 Another recommendation is to take rising business automation as a significant threat that empowers Unilever’s competitors, especially smaller ones in local markets.
 For example, local companies can increase their competitive advantages by automating their production processes.
 Given such issues based on this PESTEL/PESTLE analysis of Unilever, global growth with innovation and business sustainability requires strategic focus.